JamesLaverack/mrpack-container/README.md

 **This is pre-Alpha and is under construction.**
 In particular, the code quality is awful because this is thrown together.
 Many things are not yet supported.
-For example, only Quilt works at the moment.

 ## Installing